wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 #### Define the main entry point class

-Because the purpose of the AzureWebDemo application is to create an Azure Web App, name the main class for this application `WebAppCreator`.
+Because the purpose of the AzureWebDemo application is to create an App Service Web App, name the main class for this application `WebAppCreator`.
 This class provides the main entry point code that calls the Azure Service Management API to create the web app.

 Add the following parameter definitions for the web app and webspace.
 You will need to provide your own Azure subscription ID and certificate information.